Diahann Carroll, Oscar-nominated, pioneering actress, dies

 Her film career was sporadic.
 She began with a secondary role in “Carmen Jones” in 1954 and five years later appeared in “Porgy and Bess,” although her singing voice was dubbed because it wasn’t considered strong enough for the Gershwin opera.
 Her other films included “Goodbye Again,” ”Hurry Sundown,” ”Paris Blues,” and “The Split.”

 The 1974 film “Claudine” provided her most memorable role.
 She played a hard-bitten single mother of six who finds romance in Harlem with a garbage man played by James Earl Jones.
+Carroll says she got the role after the intended lead actress, Diana Sands, became sick and insisted her friend take the role (Sands died in 1973).
+But Carroll said those behind the movies did not see her in the role because of her work in Julia and made her audition without makeup.

+“Give me a chance.
+Just give me the opportunity to show you that I understand,” she recalled telling them in an interview with the National Visionary Leadership Project.
+“I’m an actress, singer, from New York City, from the streets of New York, and I pride myself on my work … I would like to be given the opportunity to stretch my wings.”

+She would end up being nominated for her Oscar, and she recalled the filming a magical experience.

 In the 1980s, she joined in the long-running prime-time soap opera “Dynasty” as Dominique Deveraux, the glamorous half-sister of Blake Carrington; her physical battles with Alexis Carrington, played by Joan Collins, were among fan highlights.
+Another memorable role was Marion Gilbert, as the haughty mother of Whitley Gilbert (played by Jasmine Guy) on the TV series “A Different World.”

+“Diahann Carroll you taught us so much.
+We are stronger, more beautiful and risk takers because of you.
+We will forever sing your praises and speak your name.
+Love Love Love, Debbie,” wrote actress, dancer and director Debbie Allen, who was a producer on “A Different World.”

 More recently, she had a number of guest shots and small roles in TV series, including playing the mother of Isaiah Washington’s character, Dr. Preston Burke, on “Grey’s Anatomy” and a stretch on the TV show “White Collar” as the widow June.

 She also returned to her roots in nightclubs.
 In 2006, she made her first club appearance in New York in four decades, singing at Feinstein’s at the Regency.
 Reviewing a return engagement in 2007, a New York Times critic wrote that she sang “Both Sides Now” with “the reflective tone of a woman who has survived many severe storms and remembers every lightning flash and thunderclap.”

 Carol Diann Johnson was born in New York City and attended the High School for the Performing Arts.
 Her father was a subway conductor and her mother a homemaker.
+She recalls when she was around 3 or 4, her parents took her to an aunt in North Carolina and left her in the care of her aunt, without notice, for a year She said it took a long time to forgive her parents, though she eventually did, and was there for them in their later years.

+“It happened, it’s over, it’s done.
+A mature person finds a way to let go of that,” she told OWN’s “Masterclass in an interview a few years ago.
+“They did a lot of wonderful things.
+They lived, gave me everything they possibly could, and they passed on.”

-She began her career as a model, but a prize from “Arthur Godfrey’s Talent Scouts” TV show led to nightclub engagements.
+She began her career as a model in a segregated industry; she got much of her work due to publications like the black magazine Ebony.
+A prize from “Arthur Godfrey’s Talent Scouts” TV show led to nightclub engagements.

 In her 1998 memoir “Diahann,” Carroll traced her turbulent romantic life, which included liaisons with Harry Belafonte, Duke Ellington, Miles Davis, Sammy Davis Jr., Sidney Poitier and David Frost.
 She even became engaged to Frost, but the engagement was canceled.